How to Make Cookies for Beginners

 Pro Kitchen Tip: Unsalted butter has a shorter shelf life and salted butter has a longer shelf life.
 (Because salt is a preservative.)

-Eggs – You want to use large eggs for baking cookies.
+Eggs – You want to use large eggs for making the best cookies.
 Also, eggs should be at room temperature to allow for a more even baking process.
 Here is a quick way to get eggs to room temperature.
 For food safety reasons, never leave eggs out of the refrigerator for more than 2 hours!

 You’ll mix the ingredients in a separate mixing bowl from the butter and sugar mixture.
 These will then be combined into one bowl.